 Matthew Streger is a paramedic and attorney with more than thirty years of EMS experience.
 Matthew is a Partner at the law firm of Keavney & Streger in New Jersey and currently sits on the Panel of Commissioners for CAAS.
 He is an internationally-known author and lecturer.

 Take advantage of the unique opportunity to participate in this special event.
-Support leadership and provider education and be recognized among a core group of companies and organizations committed to improving health care in the region.
+Support leadership and provider education and be recognized among a core group of companies and organizations committed to Leadership.
 Sponsorship is available at varying levels and benefits.